patriciogonzalezvivo/patriciogonzalezvivo.com/2014/skylines/01-intro.md

 This thesis is a meditation about these devices.
 An on-going process of exploration around the theme of seeing assisted by apparatus.

-## 1.b.The Artist as Toolmaker
+## The Artist as Toolmaker

 Artists have been on the technological frontier since before the Renaissance.
 As Greg Turner and Ernest Edmonds said, _"the physical world of artifacts is very different from the conceptual world of the imagination, and artists often find themselves pushing technology forward, creating new artifacts either as part of, or in order to construct, their art.
-These new artifacts present new ways of using and thinking about other things.”_
+These new artifacts present new ways of using and thinking about other things.”_ @Art03towardsa

 ![Camera Obscura](images/camera-obscura.jpg)